mythril-hypervisor/mythril/README.md

 make docker-all
 ```

-This will create the multiboot2 application in `target/multiboot2_target/release/mythril_multiboot2`.
+This will create the hypervisor in `mythril/target/mythril_target/release/mythril`.
 It will also compile the patched versions for seabios and the linux kernel that
 are currently required to use `mythril`.
 Unittests can be executed like: